list.lk

 Education1 story

-The results for the G.C.E.
-Advanced Level 2025 examination have been released.
-The Commissioner General of Examinations, A. K. S. Indika Kumari Liyanage, has clarified that 66% of the candidates who sat for the exam have qualified for university admission.
-Additionally, the island's first-place rankings for the Physical Science, Commerce, and Engineering Technology streams were also announced
+The results of the GCE Advanced Level 2025 examination have been released.
+The Commissioner General of Examinations clarified that 66% of candidates, totaling over 176,000 students, have qualified for university admission.
+The island's first-place rankings for the Physical Science, Commerce, and Engineering Technology streams were also announced

 Read more